subbat9710/AllInOneAPI/README.md

 The CatCards API allows users to generate random images of cats with humorous fact captions, perfect for sharing on social media or just for a quick laugh.

 * Weather:
-The Weather API provides up-to-date weather information for any location in the world, allowing users to plan their activities and stay informed about weather conditions in their area.
+The Weather API provides up-to-date weather information for any location in the world, allowing users to plan their activities, and stay informed about weather conditions in their area.

 * Cocktails:
 The Cocktails API provides recipes for a variety of cocktails, as well as information about their ingredients and preparation.